shyamgupta196/TelegramToolkit/README.md

   -i INPUT_DATA_DIR, --input-data-dir INPUT_DATA_DIR
                         The input directory containing raw data from Telegram.
 Default: 'data/' -o OUTPUT_DATA_DIR, --output-data-dir OUTPUT_DATA_DIR
-                        The output directory where there results will be saved.
+                        The output directory where the results will be saved.
 Default: 'out/' -re, --resolve-entities
                         Resolve the entities in the raw Telegram data collection.
   -ccg, --create-channel-graph